4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Supersymmetry Genomics Review

 The \emph{gadget} $\mathcal{G}(\mathcal{R}, \mathcal{R}')$ between two different adinkra representations $\mathcal{R}$ and $\mathcal{R}'$ of the $GR(\rd,N)$ algebra, defined below, is used to separate multiplets at the adinkra level that holographically correspond to different multiplets in higher dimensions~\cite{KIAS1,KIAS2,H3,H2,Gates:2017tly,Gates:2017eui}.

-In the above, the function ${\rm d}_{min}(4)=4$ is the minimal size of an $N=4$ adinkra as proved for general $N$ in~\cite{Doran:2008kg,Doran:2011gb} and used in the subsequent works~\cite{Doran:2013vea,Gates:2017tly}.
-Two representations that have the same holoraumy $\brtV_{\rm IJ}$ will have a gadget value of $n_c + n_t$.
-Representations that have gadget value different from $n_c + n_t$ are said to be $\brtV_{\rm IJ}$-inequivalent.
-For 4D, $\mathcal{N} =1$ supersymmetry, the number of colors in the adinkraic representation is $N=4$.
-The notion of holoraumy equivalence and the connection to SUSY holography has recently been exhaustively studied for $GR(4,4)$ in~\cite{Gates:2017eui}.
+In the above, the function ${\rm d}_{min}(4)=4$ is the minimal size of an $N=4$ adinkra as proved for general $N$ in~\cite{Doran:2008kg,Doran:2011gb} and used in the subsequent works~\cite{Doran:2013vea,Gates:2017tly}. { For 4D, $\mathcal{N} =1$ supersymmetry, the number of colors in the adinkraic representation is $N=4$.}

+{The gadget between two representations is analogous to a \emph{dot product} between two vectors.
+Two representations that have the same holoraumy $\brtV_{\rm IJ}$ are known as $\brtV_{\rm IJ}$-equivalent and will have a gadget value of $n_c + n_t$.
+Owing to the dot product analogy, representations that are $\brtV_{\rm IJ}$-equivalent are analogous to parallel vectors.
+Representations that have gadget value different from $n_c + n_t$ are said to be $\brtV_{\rm IJ}$-inequivalent and are analogous to vectors at an angle to one another.
+An interesting case is therefore when two representations have a gadget of zero: we term such representations \emph{gadget-orthogonal} in the analogous sense to orthogonal vectors.
+As such, gadget-orthogonal representations are considered the most distinct two representations can be, in the sense of holoraumy. }

 Gadgets can only be compared between systems of the same size $d$ and number of colors $N$.
-The CM, TM, and VM all have $d=4$, $N=4$, thus the gadget may be calculated amongst them.
+The~CM, TM, and VM all have $d=4$, $N=4$, thus the gadget may be calculated amongst them.
 As first discovered in~\cite{KIAS1,KIAS2}, the gadgets between the representations ordered $\mathcal{R} = \mathcal{R'} = (CM, TM, VM)$ take the following form

+The result in Equation~(\ref{e:Gmin}) demonstrates that the CM is gadget-orthogonal to the TM and VM and thus can be thought of as distinct at the adinkra level.
+The cis and trans content already demonstrate this: the CM has $\chi_0 = +1$ ($n_c = 1,n_t = 0$) and both the VM and TM have $\chi_0 = -1$ ($n_c=0,n_t = 1$).
+More importantly, Equation~(\ref{e:Gmin}) demonstrates that the VM and TM are $\tilde{V}_{\rm IJ}$-inequivalent, thus \emph{can be thought of as distinct even at the adinkra level.} Thus, the gadget separates the TM and VM at the adinkra level, and so is a further distinguishing calculation that can be done in addition to $\chi_0$.

+The gadget is invariant with respect to some nodal field redefinitions and not invariant with respect to others: this depends on whether an adinkra's holoraumy changes under the redefinition, as investigated in~\cite{Gates:2017eui}.
+No bosonic field redefinition can change the gadget as defined in Equation~(\ref{e:Gadget}) as the $\brtV_{\rm IJ}$ matrices can only act on fermions from either the left or the right: the bosonic indices are fully contracted in the $\brR_\rI\brL_\rJ$ multiplication similar to how a Lorentz scalar's spacetime indices are fully contracted.
+As such, we concern ourselves with fermionic field redefinitions in this paper, and the diagonal Lagrangian parameter we see in the $20 \times 20$ transformation laws pertains only to a fermionic field redefinition symmetry of the Lagrangian.